danielpizarrotadres/how-linux-works/README.md

   - **w:** Means that the file is writable
   - **x:** Means tha the file is executale (you can run it as a program)
   - **-:** Means nothing

+  The user permissions (the first set) pertain to the user who owns the file.
+In the preceding example, that is **daniel**.
+The second set, group permissions, are for the group of file (**daniel** in the example).
+Any user in that group can take advatange of thee permissions.
+Use the `groups` command to see what group you are in, and see **7.3.5 Working wirh Groups** for more information)

     - [ ] 2.18.1 gzip